United States Armed Forces: Missile warning

 The Space Force's Space Delta 4 uses orbital spacecraft and ground-based radars to conduct theater and strategic missile warnings for the United States and its international partners.

 This includes the network of Upgraded Early Warning Radars at Beale Air Force Base, Clear Space Force Station, Cape Cod Space Force Station, Pituffik Space Base, and RAF Fylingdales, alongside the AN/FPQ-16 PARCS radar at Cavalier Space Force Station.

-Currently, the Space Force is working with the Missile Defense Agency to acquire the Long Range Discrimination Radar at Clear Space Force Station in Alaska.
-These ground-based radars also contribute to the Space Surveillance Network.
+Currently, the Space Force is working with the Missile Defense Agency to acquire the Long Range Discrimination Radar at Clear Space Force Station in Alaska.These ground-based radars also contribute to the Space Surveillance Network.

 Space-based missile warning systems include the Defense Support Program and Space-Based Infrared System (SIBRS) spacecraft, which use infrared sensors to conduct missile defense and missile warning.
-SIBRS also has a battlespace awareness and technical intelligence mission.
+SIBRS also has a battle space awareness and technical intelligence mission.

 The Defense Support Program spacecraft are also capable of detecting nuclear detonations, in addition to space and missile launches.